Visit the home of Finding Nemo -- The Australia Great Barrier Reef! Meet the builders of Nemo's home and some of Nemo's friends.

 The program begins with an introduction and demonstration of the specialized equipment used on our underwater adventure.
-Children are chosen from the audience to demonstrate the high-tech Aqua Lung® SCUBA equipment we use to explore Nemo's home -- the Australia Great Barrier Reef, including our awesome underwater scooters!
+Two children are chosen from the audience to demonstrate the high-tech Aqua Lung® SCUBA equipment we use to explore Nemo's home -- the Australia Great Barrier Reef, including our awesome underwater scooters!

 After the SCUBA demonstration, we show how Nemo's home, the coral reef, was built.
 We build a coral reef on stage using castings of the actual corals from the Great Barrier Reef!
 Another demonstration uses specially designed corals, that nest one inside another, to show how corals grow.

 After the demonstrations, undersea explorers, Wayne and Karen Brown, take your patrons on their exciting adventure, via a fascinating high-derfinition, digital multi-image presentation, to explore the largest living organism on earth, the Australia Great Barrier Reef...and the home of Nemo, from the Disney/Pixar movie, Finding Nemo,!